[FAQs] The Customer Excellence Agency

 [PRACTICE NOTE] An Outsider’s Perspective, Earned from the Inside REFERENCE: “The Customer Excellence Enterprise: A Playbook for Creating Customers for Life”

-A starbucks logo is on the screen of a cell phone
+A starbucks coffee sign hangs on the side of a building

 By Wayne Simmons June 12, 2025